learning-zone/python-basics/README.md

 ‘C:\\Users\\lifei\\Desktop’

-Q.25.
-How will you find, in a string, the first word that rhymes with ‘cake’?
+#### Q. How will you find, in a string, the first word that rhymes with ‘cake’?

 For our purpose, we will use the function search(), and then use group() to get the output.